Top 9 Battle Royale Games Like "PUBG"

 This is one of the forefathers of the BR genre.
 H1Z1: King of the Kill was probably the peak of the BR scene ages before Brandon Greene started working on PUBG.
 Although now nobody mentions a thing, a majority of bells and whistles such as a shrinking safe zone with vehicles became a staple to the genre all thanks to H1Z1.

-The reason it did not make the cut is the state of the game as of now.
-Almost 92% (or even more) of the player base has abandoned the game altogether due to the lack of communication from the devs and some bad choices they’ve made during the lifetime of this game.
+The reason that this game doesn't rank better is that almost 92% (or even more) of the player base has abandoned the game altogether due to the lack of communication from the devs and some bad choices they’ve made.
 It was an awesome game at the time and the remnants of it still exist on Steam (for free, too), if you’re feeling froggy and want to give this a shot.